krish11031998-pythonwhisperer/krish11031998-pythonwhisperer/README.md

 And curates event based news feeds for specific tickers.
 App will be released in the **App Store** soon

-> Technologies Used for Signal
+> Technologies Used for Dekrypt
 > * UIKit
 > * SwiftUI
 > * Swift Package Manager